methanoliver/awesome-renpy/README.md

 + [One-screen visual novel](https://lemmasoft.renai.us/forums/viewtopic.php?f=51&t=37055#p402373) - that is, how to disable the entire game menu and jump straight into the body of the novel.
 + [Main Menu with a Video Background](https://lemmasoft.renai.us/forums/viewtopic.php?f=51&t=47193#p472755) - This gets asked on average once a week.
 + [Button "PRESSED" state](https://lemmasoft.renai.us/forums/viewtopic.php?f=8&t=57848&sid=95776df5d873ef265bcf05244d317495) - How to detect that an on-screen button is being held down, rather than just clicked.
++ [Conditional main menu background](https://github.com/jbondguy007/Renpy-tutorial-conditional-main-menu-background) - An extensive tutorial on how to change a main menu background based on game state.

 #### Other snippets